CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/02-building-the-component.md

 <br>

 ## Conclusion
 In this guide we containerized Hello World Service and deployed it to an MSX environment.
-We can make `curl` requests to access our service in MSX, but it would be more useful if we could use Swagger documentation instead [(help me)](../01-msx-developer-program-basics/04-using-the-swagger-documentation.md).
-In the next guide we show to add Swagger support for your service in MSX.
+In the next guide we show to add Consul support for your service in MSX.